Navigation Notes: You may click on the "[TOC]" links to return to the Genre Analysis Table of Contents.

 The question is often asked, “How do we determine whether or not figurative language is being used by the author in a particular passage?”
 In many cases, the realistic meaning will be obvious from the context.
 If not, compare how certain phrases are used elsewhere in the Bible (certain words are used consistently as symbols in multiple places).
 Finally, a good rule of thumb is that, if the explicit literal meaning makes good practical sense within the context, it is usually the most likely interpretation.
 Keep in mind also that many Scriptures may have an immediate explicit meaning, and a deeper figurative spiritual meaning.

 The next two paragraphs have been added based on some exchanged emails with a good friend of mine discussing our article on Biblical Genealogies.
 In that article, we addressed the difficulty of the genealogy in Ruth 4 (and Matthew 1:5) of Salmon and Rahab being the parents of Boaz (who married Ruth and became an ancestor of the Messiah) since Salmon and Rahab lived about 1400BC and Boaz lived about 300 years later.
 Part of the solution lies in understanding the original Hebrew and Greek languages, in which the words for “father” and “son” can also mean “ancestor” and “descendant”.
 Our conclusion was that Salmon and Rahab were ancestors rather than parents of Boaz.
 My friend had difficulty with this conclusion, stating that “I take the Bible literally”.
 I also take the Bible literally, but our initial disagreement arose from a slightly different understanding of the term “literal”.
 His admirable view was that, when the Bible says “Salmon was the father of Boaz”, it means that Salmon was literally the father of Boaz.
 Now, if the Bible had originally been written in English, he would be absolutely correct; but when we consider the original language, we see that either “father” or “ancestor” can be the literal meaning, and the correct interpretation must be established by context and other factors.
-So, we see that the original Biblical languages must be taken into account when determining the literal sense of the author’s original meaning.
+His ultra-literal interpretation would be a problem with Mt 1:1 (This is the genealogy of Jesus the Messiah the son of David, the son of Abraham).
+So, we see that the original Biblical languages and the context must be taken into account when determining the literal sense of the author’s original meaning.

 Confusion over the word “literal” also arises when one attempts to apply a non-literary definition rather than a literary one.
 Recognizing this, the Chicago Statement on Biblical Hermeneutics of 1982 was formulated to clarify language used in the Chicago Statement on Biblical Inerrancy of 1978.
 Article 15 of the Biblical Hermeneutics statement reads: